Tantrisse/quickdock/README.md

 This helper has 4 "root" commands :

+- `quickdock php`
+    - Search for a php container and run the given php command
 - `quickdock artisan`
     - Search for a php container and run the given artisan command
 - `quickdock composer`